CVMS Advocacy Proposals for 2025

 Whereas government and insurance intervention is causing harm to appropriate, standardized, evidence-based medical care, and

-Whereas government policies have criminalized appropriate medical care,
+Whereas government policies have criminalized appropriate medical care in some states.

-Be it resolved that government policies in the State of Virginia cannot be used to prevent appropriate and necessary medical care of any individual, and
+Be it resolved that government policies in the State of Virginia cannot be used to prevent appropriate and necessary medical care of any individual as determined by the local standard of care and,

 Be it further resolved that a provider cannot be criminally charged for providing appropriate and necessary medical care to any individual.